-A new inspection is required when the insured answers "YES" to question 22, 23, or "NO" to question 24 contained on the Producer's Pre-Acceptance Worksheet in Section 7F(2) c thru f.
+A new inspection is required when the insured answers "YES" to question 22, 23, or "NO" to question 24 contained on the Producer's Pre-acceptance Worksheet in Section 7R(2) c thru f.
 The purpose of the perennial crop inspection review is to assess the yield potential of the unit.
 High yield variability, downward trending yields, or both, could also be contributing factors to a lower yield potential for the unit and should be noted on a new inspection report when completed.
-Emphasis should be placed on items 27, 28, 29 and 36 A&B of the Pre-Acceptance Perennial Crop Inspection Report.
+Emphasis should be placed on items 27, 28, 29 and 36 A & B of the Pre-Acceptance Perennial Crop Inspection Report.

-If there have been any significant changes to the orchard, vineyard, plantation or bog, since the last inspection, an updated inspection should be performed, regardless of the date of the last inspection.
-It is critical that company inspectors accurately assess the current condition of the orchard, vineyard, bog, or plantation, and evaluate the level of management for the insured unit.
+If there have been any significant changes to the orchard, field, or planting since the last inspection, an updated inspection should be performed, regardless of the date of the last inspection.
+It is critical that company inspectors accurately assess the current condition of the orchard, field, or planting and evaluate the level of management for the insured unit.